DBConformer: Dual-Branch Convolutional Transformer for EEG Decoding: Experiments and Results

 \subsubsection{Data Preprocessing}

-For BNCI2014001, BNCI2014004, Zhou2016, and BNCI2014002 datasets, the standard preprocessing steps in MOABB, including notch filtering, band-pass filtering, etc., were performed to ensure the reproducibility.
+For the MI paradigm, the standard preprocessing steps in MOABB, including notch filtering, band-pass filtering, etc., were performed to ensure reproducibility on BNCI2014001, BNCI2014004, Zhou2016, and BNCI2014002 datasets.
 For the Blankertz2007 dataset, EEG trials were first band-pass filtered between 8 and 30 Hz.
 Then, trials between [0.5, 3.5] seconds after the cue onset were segmented and downsampled to 250 Hz.
+For the OpenBMI dataset, the raw EEG signals were first filtered by a third-order Butterworth band-pass filter with a passband of [4, 40] Hz to remove low-frequency drifts and high-frequency noise, and then downsampled to 256 Hz.
+Following previous studies such as FBCNet \cite{mane2021fbcnet} and FBMSNet \cite{liu2022fbmsnet}, 20 motor-related channels \{FC5, FC3, FC1, FC2, FC4, FC6, C5, C3, C1, Cz, C2, C4, C6, CP5, CP3, CP1, CPz, CP2, CP4, CP6\} were selected for analysis, which cover the sensorimotor cortex regions typically associated with MI tasks.
+EA was utilized after pre-processing on all MI datasets, and the EA reference matrix was updated online when new test trials arrived on-the-fly, as in \cite{Li2024T-TIME}.

 For seizure datasets, 18 bipolar channels were first generated from 19 unipolar channels, following \cite{Stevenson2019}.
-And EEGs were segmented into 4s non-overlapping trials.
+EEG recordings were segmented into 4s non-overlapping trials.
 Then, trials from both datasets were preprocessed by a 50 Hz notch filter and a 0.5-50 Hz bandpass filter.
 For CHSZ, 1000 Hz trials were downsampled to 500 Hz for consistency.
-For NICU, the ground truth label of each trial was determined by the majority vote of three experts.
+For NICU, the ground-truth label of each trial was determined by the majority vote of three experts.

-EA was utilized after pre-processing on all datasets, and the EA reference matrix was updated online when new test trials arrived on-the-fly, as in \cite{Li2024T-TIME}.
+For the SSVEP paradigm, EEG trials were first down-sampled to 256 Hz and [6, 80] Hz band-pass filtered, and then split into 1-second length trials in Nakanishi2015, following the preprocessing steps in \cite{Pan2022}.